charliejb52/NoteBookLM-Ripoff/README.md

 3. Vector embedding/ vector database:

-Now how will the LLM know which chunks are semantically similar to the prompt they are asked?
+Now how will the LLM know which chunks are semantically similar to the prompt they are asked...

-We need to embedd the chunks as vectors and store them somewhere.
-Was advised to use a vector database which is much less clunky dealing with high dimensional data like this than a traditional SQL database.
+We need to: - embedd the chunks as vectors: Ollama embedding_model() function - store them somewhere: ChromaDB\*

+\*Was advised to use a vector database which is much less clunky dealing with high dimensional data like this than a traditional SQL database.

 Right now ingest.py loads the pdf as a document object, chunks it appropriatly, and embedds each chunk as a vector into the chroma_db folder.

 4. Retrieval:

 Now we need to create the mechanism for retrieving the most semantically similar chunks to the prompt to eventually hand off to the LLM for context in its response.
 This is fairly simple because we have all of the chunk arrays stored in a folder as a vector database making it easier to deal with.

+This whole step is made possible by the invention of vector search.
+Traditional search engines would take strings in the prompt and look for chunks with the exact same one, but this misses many others that may have words of similar meaning.
+Vector search solves this problem by grading similarity between chunks based on their semantic meaning instead.

+Words like puppy and dog sit very close together in "latent space" the imaginary vector space of all human knowledge.
+How does a vector search know that these two words are similar...

+Three possible ways: - Cosine similarity: find the cos of the angle between the vectors 1 means they are exactly the same.
+This works well with NLP because the sentence "I love dogs" and a whole paragraph about a passion for dogs are semantically similar, but will have very different magnitudes. - Euclidian distance(L2 norm): find the straight line distance between the two vectors, this is not as good for NLP because two vectors could have very similar direction(semantic meaning) but be very far apart if they have different magnitudes.
+This is better for image/sensor stuff where intensity matters too - Dot product: kind of a combination of the two, takes angle between and magnitude into account.
+Works well for reccomendation systems.
+Think about someone looking for a movie that has a high intensity preference for action, a movie that is purely action will yield a high dot product.